Note 1:

 1. In 'Confined' competitions, competitors attending school or receiving tuition in the Arklow postal area qualify for entry.

-3. Competitors must provide a copy of their own choice/recall music for the adjudicator on the day of the competition.
+3. Competitors must also bring a copy of their own choice/recall music for the adjudicator on the day of the competition.

 Entry Fee: €20.00